 Looking at the trends, the trade war has always been somewhat on tech and telecoms’ radar as the trade war started to unfold.
 But significant activity didn’t occur until Fall ’18, when concerns over exports and supply chain efficiency fell into the spotlight.

 Making sense of trade war trends

-Understanding different industry trends can help determine, and anticipate, where you should be focusing your attention, and when.
+It’s unclear how the trade war will continue into 2019 as negotiations continue between the U.S. and China.
+But with each new change comes the potential for different industries to be affected in different ways.
+Understanding other industry trends can help determine and anticipate where you should be focusing your attention and when.
 As they say,there’ss much to learn from the past – and the power of AI-augmented insights can help you make sense of the future.